begrafx/drupal8/README.md

-# drupal8
+# Drupal 8 Boilerplate

-Drupal 8 boilerplate to set up Drupal projects.
+We use this basic boilerplate to set up our Drupal 8 projects.